 How’s the Weather in Luxembourg?

-Weather in Luxembourg is pretty much the same as elsewhere in Central Europe – warm in summer (22° on average in July and August, although it may be hotter!), cold in winter (2° average between Dec and Feb), mild in autumn and spring.
-The rainiest months are June and December and it doesn’t typically snow, but it may happen from time to time!
+Weather in Luxembourg is pretty much the same as elsewhere in Central Europe – warm in summer (22°C on average in July and August, although it may be hotter!), cold in winter (2°C average between Dec and Feb), mild in autumn and spring.
+The rainiest months throughout the year are June and December.

 What Languages are Spoken in Luxembourg?